-To help directly support farmers impacted by the current crisis, American Farmland Trust is launching a new Farmer Relief Fund.
+To help directly support farmers impacted by the current crisis, American Farmland Trust is launched a new Farmer Relief Fund in March 2020.
 100% of donations to the fund will go directly to farmers.

 - AFT’s Farmer Relief Fund will award farmers with cash grants of up to $1,000 each to help them weather the current storm of market disruptions caused by the coronavirus crisis.